 Cold seltzer, ginger ale, or still water, for serving

 Gather the ingredients.

 Place the apple cider vinegar in a medium saucepan over medium heat, then stir in the sugar.
-Bring the mixture to a simmer and continue to cook, stirring, until dissolved.
+Lower the heat to a simmer and continue to cook, stirring, until the sugar dissolves.

-Reduce the heat to low, then add the butternut squash and sage.
-Cover and simmer, stirring occasionally, until the squash is softened and easily pierced with a fork, about 10 minutes.
+Add the butternut squash and sage.
+Cover and simmer, stirring occasionally, until the squash is softened and easily pierced with a fork, 10 to 15 minutes.

 Remove from the heat.
 Lightly smash the softened squash with a potato masher or wooden spoon in the saucepan to release more flavor.
-Keep covered and allow to steep for 3 hours.
+Cover and steep for 3 hours.

 Strain the squash and sage from the liquid using a fine mesh strainer.